FAA's close ties to Boeing questioned after 2 deadly crashes

 The FAA's oversight duties are coming under greater scrutiny after deadly crashes involving Boeing 737 Max jets operated by airlines in Ethiopia and Indonesia, killing a total of 346 people.
 The U.S. was nearly alone in allowing the planes to keep flying until it relented on Wednesday after getting satellite evidence showing the crashes may be linked.

-But safety experts say it's time to look into the agency's relationship with Boeing.
+But safety experts say it's time to look into the agency's relationship with Boeing, based in Chicago.
 The FAA's ties to the company were revealed when Boeing and the agency released similar messages shortly after the Indonesian airliner crashed in October and again this week, when the FAA announced that Boeing would upgrade the Max's flight-control software, said Mary Schiavo, a former Transportation Department inspector general.

 With the messages, the FAA "revealed that they were just parroting what Boeing told them," she said.